-Scholarship in Canada has become a blessing for Indian students as it benefits them to take admission in universities and colleges by easing the financial burden.
+Scholarships in Canada have become a blessing for Indian students as they enable them to take admission in universities and colleges by easing the financial burden.
 Unfortunately, it becomes hard for Indian students to survive in Canada for the duration of their education due to ever-increasing tuition fees and living expenses.
 Tuition cost for international students is often much higher than for domestic students.

 Now, this blog will cover the types of scholarships available in Canada and how to be eligible for the scholarships.